djotaku/adventofcode/2022/Day_20/README.md

 Turns out numbers aren't unique.
 So I may have to do this in a more brute force manner.

 Tried to make my code more like this guy's: https://www.reddit.com/r/adventofcode/comments/zqezkn/comment/j11n0z3/?utm_source=share&utm_medium=web2x&context=3 but still kept getting the wrong answer.
 Perhaps because I wasn't making the number class?
 Therefor the duplicate numbers were still causing me issues?
+The key turned out to be his use of a Number class which made it so that the list items weren't duplicates anymore.

+Another thing I might consider for other language implementations is to have a dictionary with the numbers as the key and I can add a suffix when a number appears more than once.
+And I could move keys around and then look up the values at the end.
 ### Part 2

+OK, things are about to get hairy.
+Especially because I'm not 100% sure (based on Wastl's use of -3) exactly when I'm multiplying.
+But I'll give it a shot!
 ## What I Learned

 ### Generic